splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

    * - Usage metrics for trace-analyzed-per-minute (TAPM) subscription plans.
 See :ref:`tapm-usage-metrics` for a complete list.
      - See :ref:`Detailed usage reports<download-apm-usage-reports>`.

-   * - Host and container diagnostics
+   * - Host and container diagnostics.
      - See :ref:`Host and container dignostic report<host-diagnostics-report-apm>`

-   * - Throttling and limits metrics
+   * - Throttling and limits metrics.
      - See :ref:`APM throttling dashboard<apm-throttling-entitlement>`

-   * - Historical subscription usage metrics data
+   * - Historical subscription usage metrics data.
      - See :ref:`APM entitlements dashboard<apm-throttling-entitlement>`